mongoemon/robotframeworkpractice/README.md

 # Robot Framework Practice Project

-This repository demonstrates best practices for organizing, writing, and running Robot Framework tests for both API and UI automation.
+This repository demonstrates best practices for organizing, writing, and running Robot Framework tests for API, web UI, and mobile automation.
 It includes examples of bad, normal, good, and best practices, as well as environment-based testing and advanced keyword usage.

 ---